thewlabs/eslint-plugin-thewlabs/src/rules/curly.md

 # curly

-Anthony's opinionated taste with curly.
-Simliar to eslint's builtin curly: [`['error', 'multi-or-nest', 'consistent']`](https://eslint.org/docs/latest/rules/curly#consistent) but allows both curly and non-curly on one-liner.
+Similar to eslint's builtin curly: [`['error', 'multi-or-nest', 'consistent']`](https://eslint.org/docs/latest/rules/curly#consistent) but allows both curly and non-curly on one-liner.
 This rule is not configurable.

 ## Rule Details